 Note carefully that this is NOT a typical usage of lambda functions; it was only to illustrate the syntax.
-Usually a lambda functions would not be defined in a free-standing manner as above; instead, it would be defined inside other functions such as map() and filter(), as seen next.
+Usually a lambda functions would not be defined in a free-standing manner as above; instead, it would be defined inside other functions, as seen next.

-Here is a more realistic illustration, redoing the sort example from Section 7.2.4:
+Here is a more realistic illustration, redoing the sort example from Section 7.4: